The basic idea that homosexuals (especially men) have a sexual interest in children and will molest them if they get a chance.

-- This trope was brought up in an SVU episode featuring a young girl who was raised by lesbians (her birth mother and the mother's partner).
+- In one episode, a young girl was raised by lesbians (her birth mother and the mother's partner).
 After some pictures were found of the family in which the girl was naked in an innocent child kind of way and taking a bath with one of the mothers (a practice that is not uncommon in much of the world) a lawyer convinced the girl's grandparents to press charges and sue for custody by showing them bogus studies that said gays were highly likely to molest their children.

 - Discussed on NYPD Blue when PAA John Irvin (who was gay) was coming over to babysit Andy's son.
 "He's in charge, but if he wants you to do something that makes you uncomfortable you don't have to do it, and make sure you tell me about it."
 Nothing happened.

 - In the Masters of Horror episode "Sick Girl", Ida's landlady discovers she's gay, and accuses her of eying up her ten year old daughter.
 Ida is understandably offended.